Cellular subalgebras of the partition algebra: Cellular subalgebras

 \begin{thm}[{\cite{Tanabe97}}] Suppose $\mcG_n^{(r,d,m)}$ is an algebra over $\field$.
 There exists a surjection

 Furthermore, the surjection $\phi$ is an isomorphism if $m \geq 2n$. \end{thm}

 \begin{conj} For $r > 1$ and $d = 1$, the map $\psi$ is an isomorphism if and only if $m \geq n$. \end{conj}

 Let us further discuss the assumption that $\mcG_n^{(r,d,m)}(\beta)$ is an algebra.
 Indeed, the number of blocks could potentially grow larger than $m$.
 In~\cite{Tanabe97}, it was said diagrams with strictly more than $m$ parts are $0$ in $\mcG_n^{(r,d,m)}(\beta)$, which means such diagrams should \emph{span} an ideal $\mcI$ of the partition algebra such that $\mcG_n^{(r,d,m)}(\beta) \iso \mcP_n(\beta) / \mcI$.
+Indeed, taking such a quotient is equivalent to setting (the basis elements of) the diagrams to $0$, and there would be no other relations since the remaining diagrams (were claimed in~\cite[Lemma~2.1]{Tanabe97} to) form a basis for $\mcG_n^{(r,d,m)}$.
 However, this is not the case, as the next example shows.
 This is a byproduct of the fact that the diagrams should be in a quotient of the algebra $\mcG_n^{(r,d,2n)}(\beta)$ for small $m$.

 \begin{ex} Consider $\mcG_2^{(2,2,2)}(\beta)$.
 We have the diagrams coming from Condition~(\ref{cond:d}):

 and using these elements, we can form the elements

 Hence, the ``basis'' for $\mcG_2^{(2,2,2)}(\beta)$ with $\beta \neq 0$ (such as $\beta = m = n = 2$) is not closed under multiplication unless we consider the product to be $0$.
 As above, we must have the diagrams with $3$ or $4$ parts spanning an ideal of $\mcP_2(\beta)$.
 However, we can take one of the products